Gym Design Health Safety Considerations

 A gym designer perspective on safety

-Gym design comes with certain responsibilities for the more enlightened gym consultant; how are we going to get people moving if they don't enjoy going to the gym?
+Gym design comes with specific responsibilities for the more enlightened gym consultant; how will we get people moving if they don't enjoy going to the gym?

-How can we ensure more advanced athletes find what they need in the perfect gym equipment and gym layout for their own particular fitness workouts?
+How can we ensure that more advanced athletes find what they need in the perfect gym equipment and layout for their particular fitness workouts?

 Health and safety in gym designs

-Designing a fitness facility, especially for us as experts in wellness design and healthy buildings more generally, of which fitness facilities are a sub-segment, means first and foremost ensuring the wellbeing of gym users.
+Designing a fitness facility, especially for us as experts in wellness design and healthy buildings, in which fitness facilities are a sub-segment, means, first and foremost, ensuring the well-being of gym users.

-We want to make the users of each health club or fitness center emerge feeling healthier, fitter, happier - the last thing we want to do is put them at risk of an injury in the process.
+We want to make the users of each health club or fitness center emerge feeling healthier, fitter, and happier - the last thing we want to do is put them at risk of an injury.

-So while health and safety may not be the sexiest part of our job as a gym planner for future gym projects, it is our responsibility to keep such concerns at the forefront of our work.
+So, while health and safety may not be the sexiest part of our job as a gym planner for future gym projects, we must keep such concerns at the forefront of our work.

-This means reviewing gym floor plans and assessing a gym space from the perspective of minimizing any possible risk to the users.
+This means reviewing gym floor plans and assessing a gym space from the perspective of minimizing any possible user risk.

-If we want to create the dream facility for a gym owner, even if it's just a conversion of a spare room or garage for a wealthy private client, it's about using 3D gym design software and professional interior designers to get ideas, develop the initial idea creatively and then choose equipment that ensures a safe, risk-free gym user experience.
+Suppose we want to create the dream facility for a gym owner, even if it's just a conversion of a spare room or garage for a wealthy private client.
+In that case, it's about using 3D gym design software and professional interior designers to get ideas, develop the initial idea creatively, and then choose equipment that ensures a safe, risk-free gym user experience.

 chains, weight plates and accessories without adequate storage space create a hazard